VictoriaBrown/AllAboutTypeScript/angular-sandbox/README.md

-Learning all about TypeScript and how it works with JavaScript!
+:poop: Learning all about TypeScript and how it works with JavaScript! :poop: